-Potential applicants may send Concept Notes at any time for consideration to ‘Grants Applications Manager’ at ColomboPDGrants@state.gov before the final closing date of this Notice of Funding Opportunity, which is on November 12, 2020 (11:59p.m.
-U.S. Eastern time).
+Potential applicants may send Concept Notes at any time for consideration to ‘Grants Applications Manager’ at MaldivesPDGrants@state.gov before the final closing date of this Notice of Funding Opportunity, which is on December 8, 2021 (11:59p.m.
+Male’ time).
 NO EXCEPTIONS WILL BE MADE FOR LATE SUBMISSIONS.
 It is the responsibility of the applicant to ensure that a Concept Note has been received in its entirety.

-The Embassy bears no responsibility for Concept Notes not received before the due date or for data errors resulting from transmission.
+The Mission bears no responsibility for Concept Notes not received before the due date or for data errors resulting from transmission.

 E. APPLICATION REVIEW INFORMATION